Azure-Samples/apim-genai-gateway-toolkit/capabilities/prioritization/prioritization-token-counting.md

 ![Screenshot of Log Analytics query showing the weighted split of results in the backend](docs/token-output-3.png)

 Each of the listed queries will output to the console and are able to be opened in the Azure Portal via the `Run in Log Analytics` link.

-## Comparison to simple implementation
-- Token counting approach adds maintenance costs to ensure consumed token calculation remains up to date with AOAI internal logic.
-- Token counting approach returns immediate 429s to callers given tokens are calculated internally, rather than waiting on returned AOAI headers.
-No requests should reach AOAI that AOAI would disallow on its own.